-Talk to your TD about why Free, Safe, Legal abortion matters to you!
-Abortion legislation in Ireland should maintain and/or include the following:
+Talk to your TD about why Free, Safe, Legal, and Local abortion matters to you, and should be the focus of the review!
+Abortion legislation in Ireland must include:

-- Free universal abortion care for everyone in Ireland, including people who do not have PPS numbers and people in Northern Ireland
+- Free universal abortion care for everyone in Ireland, including those without PPS numbers and in Northern Ireland

 - Have no mandatory waiting period; these delays serve no medical purpose and have been shown to harm pregnant people